Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

   - 'paths/computer-science'
 ---

-The `random.choice()` function returns a random item chosen from an `iterable` argument, such as a [list](https://www.codecademy.com/resources/docs/python/lists) or a [dictionary](https://www.codecademy.com/resources/docs/python/dictionaries).
+The `.choice()` method returns a random item chosen from an `iterable` argument, such as a [list](https://www.codecademy.com/resources/docs/python/lists) or a [dictionary](https://www.codecademy.com/resources/docs/python/dictionaries).

 ## Syntax